Shaku-Med/safe_lock/README.md

 python main.py
 ```

-You'll see a menu with options to encrypt or decrypt files.
+You'll see a menu with options to encrypt or decrypt files, including options for single files or entire directories.

 ## How to Encrypt a File